 Royal Regalia Museum

-The Royal Regalia Museum is a glittering place with an impressive display.
-Rooms filled with extraordinarily valuable items presented to the various sultans over the centuries.
-For curiosity about the wealth of the royal family and the gifts, visit the Royal Regalia Museum.
+For curiosity about the royal family’s wealth and gifts, visit the Royal Regalia Museum.
+It is a glittering place with an impressive display.
+Rooms were filled with precious items presented to the various sultans over the centuries.

 Notice!
-You’ll have to remove your shoes outside – and belongings must deposit in a locker.
+You’ll have to remove your shoes outside, and your belongings must deposit in a locker.
 Photography is strictly prohibited; even the phone is not allowed inside.
 However, after the visit, you can take photographs in the hallway.
 The museum is free admittance!

 Monday 9 am–5 pm – Tuesday 9 am–5 pm-